-By continuing to study Spanish you will build on the listening, reading, writing and speaking skills you have already gained in Year 7 and 8.
-You will develop your knowledge and understanding of the language and enhance your cultural appreciation of Spain.
-You will not only gain the valuable skill of being able to communicate with people from other countries, you will also improve your English skills as you begin to understand the structure of a language and how the different elements fit together.
+By continuing to study Spanish you will build on the listening, reading, writing and speaking skills you have already developed throughout Key Stage 3.
+You will develop your knowledge and understanding of the language and enhance your cultural appreciation of Spain and the Spanish speaking world.
+You will not only gain the valuable skill of being able to communicate with people from other countries, but you will also improve your English skills as you begin to understand the structure of a language and how the different elements fit together.